 - Comes with only one trimmer attachment, which is not a disadvantage in itself.
 But you get more than one attachments with a few beard trimmers in this price range.

-Let’s dig in and find out everything about the Philips BT5200.
+Let’s find out everything about the Philips BT5200.

 When I pulled the BT5200 trimmer out of its box and laid it on my table, I knew that I was dealing with one of best trimmers in Philips in terms of design.